breatheco-de/prompt-engineering-exercise-course/exercises/02-write-your-first-prompt-/README.md

+---
+prompt_requirements: "The student prompt should ask the AI to generate a story about entrepreneurship.
+The prompt should include details about the main character, the setting, and any specific challenges or themes the student wants to explore."
+---

 # Write Your First Prompt ✍️
 By the end of this lesson, you'll be ready to write your first prompt and see the magic of AI in action!